Admission to the Program

 Written Admission Exam Format

-The exam may consist of a written test involving both open-ended questions and multiple-choice questions, and/or application-based tasks, to be conducted in the computer lab.
+The exam may consist of a written test involving open-ended and multiple-choice questions, and/or application-based tasks, to be conducted in the computer lab.

 Suggested readings